“You’ll never make the big time, because you’re small time in your heart.” – Judy Garland as “Jo Hayden” in “For Me And My Gal” – 1942

 Listen to “Voodoo” Take 3 here (includes some Garland chatter):

-Listen to “Voodoo” Complete Version here:
+Listen to “Voodoo” the complete version here:

-Also on April 10, 1947: Borrow Judy Garland’s Beauty Secret!
+April 10, 1947: Borrow Judy Garland’s Beauty Secret!
 This Lux Soap ad promoted their product as a tie-in to the recent MGM musical hit Till The Clouds Roll By in which Judy’s guest star appearance as Marilyn Miller was the highlight.

 Meanwhile, the newly formed MGM Records had just released (on March 1st) their first album, “MGM-1,” which was the soundtrack to Till The Clouds Roll By.